data-dependent/osrs-guides/skilling.md

 Here we put in some fun problems to help solidify the previous material.

-   1. In Section I, the first example of Henke's model was the discussion of a clip of attacking KQ without her being table to attack back.
-Describe the commands in that clip in full detail using Henke's model.
-   2. Most of the methods presented were shown with a particular choice of click timing, despite there being other clicks which yield equivalent methods.
+   1. Most of the methods presented were shown with a particular choice of click timing, despite there being other clicks which yield equivalent methods.
 Which methods have this wiggle room?
+   2. Describe your favorite skilling method using Henke's model.
    3. In free-to-play, there are no 2t weapons which players can equip.
 Describe a method on a PVP world using only flinching to mine rune essence with the fewest average ticks per roll.
 Is this the fastest possible method?
    4. In free-to-play, a ground item (snow) can be used to 3t skill.
 The best method for woodcutting experience off of PVP worlds involves cutting willows with snow while being attacked by a rat, which has a 4t attack speed.
 Describe how to combine snow gathering and flinching to produce a method with the lowest average number of ticks per roll.
    5. Continuing from problem 4, what's the best method when the attacking npc has other attack speeds, such as 2 ticks, 3 ticks, or 5 ticks?